Primary school

 P2-ecole-primaire-rc

-Students have one hour of English lesson per day, with a certified native teacher who also teaches a "Discovery of the World" class in English one hour per week.
+English learning occurs for one hour per day with a certified, native language teacher who also teaches World Discovery, in English, for one hour per week.

 P3-ecole-primaire-rc